Karank1590/EventRec/readme.md

 We also take user feedback of going to event by taking weighted average of the of the score from recommendation system and the score we get after calculating the frequency of event for different categories.

 Recommendation system basically does standard SVD.
 We solve it as an optimisation problem where we try to reduce the mean square  error between true matrix and estimated matrix.
-Since the optimization function is convex  we use gradient  descent method  to solve the optimisation problem.
+Since the optimization function is convex  we use gradient  descent method  to solve the optimization problem.

 Technologies Used